Why come to Pleasant Grove?

 How can I get involved?

 There are several ways to get involved at Pleasant Grove!
 We offer several Bible studies during the week as well as Sunday School classes on Sunday mornings.
 We have large and small groups that come together for various fellowship and outreach events throughout the year.
 Volunteering to help with worship is also a great way to get involved and meet people.
-For more information on ways to get involved that fit your personality, contact Ashley Yohman.
+For more information on ways to get involved that fit your personality, contact Deborah Horton.

 What do you offer for children?

 During worship, we offer a variety of choices for children.
-A nursery is available during all services in Room 103E of the Education Building.
+A nursery is available during all services in Room 102E of the Education Building.
 For children who like to stay in the service, special worship bags and activity sheets are available to help with the wiggles.
-At our 8:30 and 11:00 services, we offer a special children's time where children are invited to the front for a short lesson with Pastor Jay.
+At our 8:30 and 11:00 services, we offer a special children's time where children are invited to the front for a short lesson with Pastor Jay and Ashley.
 After children's time, children four years of age to first grade are welcome to attend Children's Church where they will receive a short Bible lesson followed by playtime until the end of the service.
-Children can be picked up from Children's Church in room 102E of the Education building.
+Children can be picked up from Children's Church in room 101E of the Education building.
 At the 9:45 service, Sunday school is offered simultaneously for all ages.

 We also love to get kids involved in worship through acolyting, ushering, and music!
 We have two children's choirs at Pleasant Grove that meet on Sunday afternoons and perform once a month.
-Our Cherub Choir is for children up to kindergarten and our Children's Choir includes children 1st-5th grade.
-(Currently not meeting)
+Our Cherub Choir is for children up to kindergarten (currently not meeting) and our Children's Choir includes children 1st-5th grade.

 During the year, we offer several events sponsored by our Children's Council.
 These typically include an Easter Egg Hunt, Vacation Bible School, a Fall Festival, and an Advent Craft Workshop.
 Also, during the year we have a 3rd-5th grade youth group, Quest, that meets once a month.